fredlemieux/nextjs-evently/app/api/webhook/clerk/README.md

 is because there are some extra steps in creating the CNAME records for Clerk to function correctly.
 Goto Settings --> Domains and follow the instructions to add the required CNAME records to your domain, the click Verify for Clerk to work correctly.

+Additionally, (TODO!
+Understand what is happening here!) there are paths that are set in the dashboad for the sign-up and sign-in routes.
+These are given a sub domain accounts.<domain> which I have to add the actual /auth/sign-in etc. domains.

+I don't understand what is happening here, and how to best set the up across both dev and prod environments.